Morris County DWI Lawyers Providing Tough Advocacy for Morris County Drunk and Drugged Driving Defendants.

 As with intoxicated drivers, our Morris County DWI and DUI lawyers explain that a driver suspected of driving under the influence of drugs will be asked to undergo a field sobriety test or a drug evaluation test (an examination of the driver’s pupils, blood pressure, and pulse rate).
 If the officer still suspected drug involvement, the driver will be asked to undergo a blood or urine test.
 Blood and urine tests often can be challenged for being unreliable and flawed because different drugs interact with the body differently.

-Drivers who are arrested for DUID are not required to submit to a chemical drug test, and their refusal cannot be used against them.
+Drivers who are arrested for DUI are not required to submit to a chemical drug test, and their refusal cannot be used against them.
 Commercial drivers who refuse a drug test can be fined.
-This is a key difference from the implied consent rule for drunk driving where a refusal can be introduced in court, and the driver will risk losing his/her license and the payment of fines for not taking a chemical alcohol test.
+This is a key difference from the implied consent rule for drunk driving, where a refusal can be introduced in court, and the driver risks losing his/her license and paying fines for not taking a chemical alcohol test.

 The penalties for driving while possessing drugs